 Fortunately, the health system is taking steps toward improvement.
 Each year, the Human Rights Campaign Foundation compiles the Healthcare Equality Index, grading participating healthcare facilities based on how many LGBTQ+ inclusive policies and practices they have in place in four difference criteria, ranging from foundational elements of LGBTQ+ patient-centered care to community engagement.
 In 2022, 757 facilities earned the status of “LGBTQ+ Healthcare Equality Leader” or “Top Performer.”
 That was up from 688 in 2020 — even during the COVID-19 pandemic.

 Gay, lesbian, bisexual, transgender, and nonbinary people need access to care that is appropriately informed and delivered with cultural humility, as well as physicians who have a strong working knowledge of best practices to help them serve everyone.
 This requires collaboration on both the national and local levels to advance equity in society and in our communities.

-“The healthcare industry has an opportunity to be a leader in equity, and we’re making strides in that direction,” said Dr. Darrell Gray, Elevance Health’s chief health equity officer.
+“The healthcare industry has an opportunity to be a leader in equity, and we’re making strides in that direction,” said Dr. Shantanu Agrawal, Elevance Health’s chief health officer.
 “One clear opportunity is meaningful partnerships with providers in delivering care with cultural humility, gathering data to identify inequities, finding innovation solutions to dismantle barriers to high-quality and timely care, and working to ensure that everyone can be as healthy as possible — regardless of their sexual orientation, gender identity, race, or any other personal attribute.”